Above Ground Pool Opening & Start-Up Tips

 For threaded plastic plugs on the pump and filter, and for the filter pressure gauge, replace the old Teflon tape with new, wrapping three times in a clockwise direction for a tight seal.
 For plugs with a gasket or o-ring, apply a Teflon-based pool lube to protect the rubber and improve the seal.

-Also apply pool lube also to the pump lid o-ring, and to any other sealing gaskets used in valves or unions.
+Also apply pool lube to the pump lid o-ring, and to any other sealing gaskets used in valves or unions.
 Never use a petroleum-based lubricant like Vaseline™ or WD-40™, as these will damage the soft rubber used in o-rings and gaskets.

 3. Fill the Pool

 Once the filtration system is put back together, you can fill your above ground pool up to mid-skimmer level to continue the opening or start-up process.
 As the pool fills and the filter system is flooded with water, look for any water leaks in the filter hoses, valves, pump, and filter equipment.
-Take a slow walk around to look for any wet areas outside of the pool, especially if this is a new install or if you found your pool water level very low under the winter cover.
+Take a slow walk around to look for any wet areas outside the pool, especially if this is a new install or if you found your pool water level very low under the winter cover.

 4. Start Up Your Pool System

 Now comes the time to fire up the pump.
 First, check that all valves are open.
 For sand and DE filters, place the multiport valve into the “filter” position.
 Open the air bleeder on top of the filter to relieve air pressure, then flip the switch.
-It’s time to start up your above ground pool systems so you can finish opening the pool!
+It’s time to start up your above ground pool systems, so you can finish opening the pool!

 Keep a close eye on the filter pressure gauge.
 If it should spike to 30 psi or more, shut down the system and re-check that all valves and wall returns are open and unplugged.
 Verify good water flow into the pool, and make note of the starting pressure on your clean pool filter.

 If the pump fails to start, check that the power supply is good and the GFCI outlet is not tripped.
-Next, check that the shaft and impeller spins freely.
+Next, check that the shaft and impeller spin freely.
 Often, a thin layer of rust can build up inside the motor, which can be broken up by manually turning the shaft back and forth.

 DIY TIP: Having trouble with your pump, filter, or pool cleaner?
 Just bring it to your local Leslie’s store.
 Our knowledgeable pool service technicians can quickly troubleshoot and repair the problem for free.
 The only thing you’ll pay for are the parts needed for the repair.